 Irish American actor Dave Bresnahan also stars in the film.
 “We are thrilled to have a very skilled character actor Dave Bresnahan play the role of Frank, a Catholic priest.
 He will perform a very significant supporting role that opens the film and then will help bring the story to a conclusion.”
 Sarikaya said.

 "His background as an Irish-American with relatives who currently live in Ireland brings added perspective to our international cast and crew.

 There are presently an estimated 50 million Irish-Americans, many of whom come from families who came to America to escape the devastation of the famines in Ireland during the 1800s."

 Speaking about taking on the role Bresnahan said, “Many people today, including Irish-Americans, are not fully aware of the devastating loss of life that took place because of the Famine in Ireland.
 I am deeply honored to be a part of this film project that will bring the reality of the Famine to the screen so that modern generations will know what their ancestors had to endure.”

-Filming for “Famine” took place in Ireland, England, and in Turkey in the summer of 2015.
+Filming for “Famine” took place in Ireland, England, and in Turkey and is currently in post-production according to IMDb.

 * Originally published in January 2015.
 Updated 2021.